 Some oil loading operations suspended after fire in UAE's Fujairah, sources say

-DUBAI, March 14 - Some oil loading operations have been suspended in the United Arab Emirates' Fujairah emirate, a major bunkering hub, industry and trade sources said, after a fire broke out there on Saturday.
+DUBAI, March 14 - Some oil-loading operations have been suspended in the United Arab Emirates' Fujairah emirate, a major bunkering hub and crude export terminal, after a drone attack and fire on Saturday, industry and trade sources said.

+The suspension comes hours after the U.S. attacked military targets on Iran's Kharg Island oil export terminal and Iran's Revolutionary Guards responded by saying that U.S. interests in the UAE - including ports, docks and military locations - were legitimate targets.

+Fujairah, outside the Strait of Hormuz, is the outlet for about 1 million barrels per day of the UAE's Murban crude oil - a volume equal to about 1% of world demand.
+Reuters could not immediately establish the impact on loadings.

+Earlier this week, the International Energy Agency said the world is facing its biggest ever oil supply crisis due to the effective closing of the Strait of Hormuz, a channel along the Iranian coast, since the U.S. and Israel began airstrikes on Iran on February 28, with the UAE among producers forced to cut oil output.

-The fire occurred after debris fell during the interception of a drone, but no injuries were reported, the emirate's media office said.
+The fire in Fujairah occurred after debris fell during the interception of a drone, but no injuries were reported, the emirate's media office said.

 Civil defence forces are handling the incident to contain the fire, it added.